SpaceCowboy100/cs100HW4/README.md

 We've successfully added our new target `iterator` and compiled our code!

 ###clean
-We're should now feel confident in adding new targets to our `Makefile` to compile and run our code.
+We should now feel confident in adding new targets to our `Makefile` to compile and run our code.
-There another special target called `clean` which should be included in `Makefile`s.
+There is another special target called `clean` which should be included in `Makefile`s.
 The	`clean` target does not compile and run a specific file, rather it is used in `Makefile`s to remove the executables created by the `make` command.
 The `clean` target in our case would look like this: